Mini Hatch: Mini Coupé and Roadster (R58/59; 2011; 2012)

 In 2011 and 2012 respectively, the Mini Mk II line-up was expanded with a coupé like the model first shown in 2009, as well as a roadster model.
-Both are strict two-seater models, which was a first for the Mini brand, derived from the Mini convertible.
+Both are strict two-seater models, which was a first for a BMW Mini, derived from the Mini convertible.
 The roadster's soft-top is either manually or electrically operated, depending on market.

 Mini John Cooper Works Challenge (2008–2014)

 The Mini John Cooper Works Challenge is a purpose-built race car, based on the R56 Hardtop, and manufactured in the BMW Motorsport factory located in Munich.
 The Challenge was unveiled in 2007 at the Frankfurt IAA Motor Show.

 The BMW Motorsport factory has been responsible for the construction of Formula One and European touring cars for many years.
 The R56 Challenge has a six-speed manual transmission; 17-inch Borbet wheels with Dunlop control slick racing tyres; John Cooper Works aerodynamic kit including front splitter, rear diffuser, and high-downforce, adjustable rear wing; race-specific AP Racing ABS braking system; KW suspension rebound; height- and camber-adjustable coilover suspension; full roll cage; Recaro bucket seat with six-point safety belt; HANS device; Sparco racing steering wheel; air jack system; and a fully electronic fire extinguishing system.

 The car has a 1.6-litre, twin-scroll turbocharged engine that produces 155 kW at 6,000 rpm, along with 261 Nm of torque.
 Acceleration from 0–100 km/h (62 mph) is claimed at 6.1 seconds, and braking time from 100–0 km/h is 3.1 seconds.

 The car was used for events such as the Australian Mini Challenge, as well as ADAC events, and championships in Britain, Italy and Switzerland.
 Robbie Davis won the 2013 Pirelli World Challenge.